 In addition, Wells Fargo provides a range other financial products including personal loans, mortgages, home equity loans, auto loans and retirement accounts.
 For those looking to protect their assets, the company sells auto, home and life insurance, among other types of policies.

 While both basic checking and savings accounts are available, premier accounts offer additional benefits and higher interest rates.
 Although Wells Fargo does have fees attached to its accounts, it typically allows customers to waive these charges by maintaining a certain minimum balance or meeting other requirements.

 Individuals with Wells Fargo deposit accounts can visit a branch for personal service or use the company's website to manage their accounts online.
 Checking accounts also come with debit cards and the opportunity to sign up for an online bill pay service.

 Known as an industry leader

 Wells Fargo has grown to become the nation's No. 1 financial services company in both the number of total locations (8,600) and number of branches (more than 6,000).
 It has also been the recipient of numerous awards and recognitions.
-In 2012 alone, the company was noted for the following distinctions among others.
+In 2014, the company was named Fortune Magazine's 29th biggest U.S. corporation.